The science of screen wellness — in every EyeRise preset.

 The 20-20-20 rule is the most evidence-backed habit your patients still don't follow.

-EyeRise automates the rule with quiet, on-screen prompts your patients can dismiss without breaking flow — and a daily Eye Score that turns compliance into a number patients actually care about.
+Quiet on-screen prompts patients can dismiss without breaking flow — plus a daily Eye Score that turns consistency into a number they track.

-Built on published guidance from the American Academy of Ophthalmology, American Optometric Association, and National Eye Institute.
+Built on published guidance from the American Academy of Ophthalmology, American Optometric Association, and National Eye Institute — educational alignment, not an endorsement.
+EyeRise is wellness software, not a medical device.

 Understanding Blue Light & Eye Health